Joe Hisaishi at Radio City Music Hall - Complete Guide, Tips & FAQs

 Getting to Radio City Music Hall: Complete Transport Guide

-By Car: Driving into Midtown Manhattan is generally not recommended due to heavy traffic and extremely limited, expensive parking.
-If you must drive, there are several parking garages in the vicinity, including those at Rockefeller Center itself, along 49th and 50th Streets between Sixth and Seventh Avenues.
-Expect to pay upwards of $40-60 for parking for the duration of the concert.
-It is far more practical to utilize public transport.
+By Car: Driving into Manhattan is generally not recommended due to heavy traffic and extremely limited, expensive parking.
+There are several parking garages in the vicinity of Radio City Music Hall, including those at Rockefeller Center itself and numerous private garages.
+However, expect to pay upwards of $40-$60 for several hours.
+It is far more practical to use public transport.

 Food, Drink & Local Recommendations